PaloAltoNetworks/google-cloud-ngfw-tutorial/README.md

 Update the network firewall policies to redirect traffic to the firewall endpoint.
 The action defined in the firewall rule determines which security profile group is applied to the traffic.

-1. Modify the ingress & egress firewall rules within the global network policy to intercept traffic to the Firewall Plus endpoint.
+1. Modify the ingress & egress firewall rules within the global network policy to intercept traffic to the firewall endpoint.

     ```
     gcloud beta compute network-firewall-policies rules update 10 \